 Step 1 – Finding the perfect location

-Place your Wi-Fi modem in a spot anywhere in your house where it is free from any wireless interference such as but not limited to walls, windows and even microwave oven.
-Some parts of our house are susceptible in blocking signal that may constantly interfere with your internet connection so you should think thoroughly which place in your home gets the best signal reception.
+Place your Wi-Fi modem in a spot anywhere in your house where it is free from any wireless interference such as but not limited to walls, windows, and even microwave oven.
+Some parts of our house are susceptible to blocking the signal that may constantly interfere with your internet connection so you should think thoroughly which place in your home gets the best signal reception.

 Step 2 – Setting up the Modem

 Turn off your modem before you connecting with your equipment.
 After which you may connect the ethernet cable to the router’s WAN port and then connect the other end to the modem.

 Step 3 – Connecting your PC to the router